Photos we don’t accept

 - genitalia, pubic hair, unclothed buttocks, female nipples, and explicit sexual positions

 Violence and gore

 Images with subjects that Canva considers violent and upsetting include:

-- Suicide or suicidal attempts (i.e. noose around neck, blade against wrist, etc)
+- Suicide or suicidal attempts (i.e. noose around the neck, blade against the wrist, etc.)

-Images of famous people and characters are considered editorial and are not accepted in Canva.
-This also includes crowd scenes that appear to have been shot in public – anything with a crowd of people who are NOT models there specifically for a photo shoot.
+Images of famous people and characters are considered editorial.
+This also includes crowd scenes that appear to have been shot in public or people who are clearly NOT models who are there for a photo shoot.

-We don’t accept images showing any brands or logos, whether as text, as an icon or the actual product.
+Images that show any brands or logos — whether as text, icon or the actual product.